dotnet/runtime/src/mono/mono/mini/cpu-pentium.md

 #   s  ECX register
 #	l  long reg (forced eax:edx)
 #	L  long reg (dynamic)
-#	y  the dest reg needs to be one of EAX,EBX,ECX,EDX (sete opcodes)
+#	y  the reg needs to be one of EAX,EBX,ECX,EDX (sete opcodes)
 #
 # len:number         describe the maximun length in bytes of the instruction
 # 		     number is a positive integer.
 If the length is not specified